|

 Oh!
 She buried her face in her hands and wept.

 My love, what is wrong?
-He fell to his knees beside
+He wrapped his arm around

 I have been with men, she whispered.
 Other